Petition for Limited Driving Privileges in Missouri

 • It can allow you to continue attending school if you need to drive to campus.

-• It can help you take care of your family if you need to drive to appointments or run errands.
+• It can help you care for your family if you need to drive to appointments or run errands.

-Therefore, determine if you are eligible for a hardship license to gain limited driving privileges.
+You must check if you qualify for a hardship license to gain limited driving privileges.

 Eligibility for Limited Driving Privilege in Missouri